JeongHeeju/SensitiveImage/README.md

-# A Multidimensional Dataset for Human-Perceived Privacy Sensitivity in Social Media Images
+# Beyond Identifiability: A Multidimensional Dataset for Human-Perceived Privacy Sensitivity in Social Media Images

 This repository contains annotation labels and pre-computed image embeddings for the accompanying submitted AAAI-27 paper.